-My Tiny Trash is a waste reduction initiative implemented within offices on our campus in efforts to Make Orange Green.
+My Tiny Trash is a waste reduction initiative implemented within offices on campus in efforts to reduce waste to landfill and increase recycling rates.
 In the Facilities Services Complex, My Tiny Trash has contributed to a 66% recycling rate compared to a campus average of approximately 33%.

 My Tiny Trash is coming to your UT office building.
 Check out when your building is scheduled to receive the update, and read our My Tiny Trash FAQ for more information on this initiative.

 Why do we have a My Tiny Trash initiative?

 UT Recycling is implementing My Tiny Trash in offices to promote waste awareness, encourage environmental stewardship, increase recycling rates, and decrease landfill waste on campus.
 We’re achieving this by swapping traditional desk-side trash cans with three-quart Tiny Trash containers attached to a larger recycling bin.